StackThrower/chess-knight-short-path/README.md

 - Emphasis will be given on the algorithm, general code structure and how the program could be extended.
 - Unit tests would be highly appreciated

+### How to build program
+-  mvn package

 ### How to start the program
+- cd target
 - java -cp chess-khnight-short-path-1.0.1.jar com.chess.Main

 ### Test input
 Kd4 Tc5 BH7

-### Tests
+![Alt text](screen1.png "Test screen")

 All transit steps are market with numbers.
-![Alt text](screen1.png "Test screen")

 ### Pieces
 * K - (♞)Knight